 In February, 2009, the State Investment Board (SIB) was notified of legal action being taken against one of its investment advisors.
 The principals of WG Trading Company, the broker/dealer for the Westridge Capital Management portfolios, were charged with securities fraud for allegedly diverting investor funds for their personal use.
 The SIB was an investor along with numerous other public and private pension funds.
-Investors had been offered two options: invest directly in WG Trading Company (WGTC) by purchasing a limited partnership interest in it; or lend money to WG Trading Inc. (WGTI).
-WGTC was subject to SEC regulation, capital requirements, reporting and oversight, whereas WGTI was an unregulated and unaudited entity.
-SIB chose to invest directly in the regulated, audited WGTC.

 At the time the Commodity Futures Trading Commission (CFTC) and Securities and Exchange Commission (SEC) charges were filed, the court appointed a receiver to take control of any recoverable assets.
 The receiver recommended the court distribute the recovered assets as follows: pool the assets of WGTC and WGTI, and distribute those assets pro rata to all investors.
-The receiver's method did not take into consideration the terms in which each investor entered into the investment (i.e. limited partnership interest versus note holder agreement), even though the majority of the WGTC assets were intact and the fraud predominantly occurred with WGTI.
-The SIB joined with other WGTC investors and objected to a pro rata distribution to all investors.
-The receiver and the WGTI investors opposed.
 The court agreed with the receiver and in April, 2011, the recovered assets were distributed to all investors in a pro rata distribution based on net investment balances.
 The SIB received a total distribution of \$63.9 million, which represented approximately 85% of its remaining cost basis with WGTC.
 WSI's remaining investment was approximately \$12.5 million and WSI's share of this distribution was \$10.6 million.
 WSI's realized loss of \$1.9 million was included in the June 30, 2011 financial statements.

-The SIB did not agree with the method used to distribute the assets, and along with the other WGTC limited partners appealed the District Court's ruling.
-It was the SIB's position that the District Court incorrectly determined the amount of the distribution; and that the audited limited partners were entitled to a greater share of the recovered assets than the unaudited note holders.
-In April, 2013, the District Court's original ruling was upheld by the United States Court of Appeals for the Second Circuit and the SIB received an additional pro rata distribution of \$3.1 million, bringing the total distributions received to \$67.1 million.
+In April, 2013, the SIB received an additional pro rata distribution of \$3.1 million, bringing the total distributions received to \$67.1 million.
 WSI's share of this distribution was approximately \$521 thousand.